EMAIL MARKETING CONTENT WRITING TIPS

 “Lead people with what they want. – Lead with what they’ve already said. – Lead people from where they’re at. – Lead them with the things that concern them.”

-Drawing a line from her quote to how to craft an emotionally compelling subject line, your email writer should keep your reader at the forefront of their mind.
+Drawing a line from her quote to how to craft an emotionally compelling subject line, your email marketing content writing should keep your reader at the forefront of their mind.

 How do you appeal directly to your reader?